jingwora/bioinformatics-in-colab/README.md

 # bioinformatics-on-cloud

-The collection of colab notebooks related to bioinformatics
+The collection of bioinformatics tools and sample codes.

 ## SAM tools